Fer2305/deno-api/README.md

     ```
 ## To do

-- Add "real" db connection values
-- Create applications table into db and some registers
 - Build each service function for each repository function
 - Build each controller function for each service function
 - Build each route for each controller function